Find the best gluten free food in Edinburgh – newly updated for 2017’s festivals and fringe

 Chains and other places to try:

-Belted Burgers on Frederick Street – a recent find and possibly the best GF burgers in town – simply brilliant review
+Belted Burgers on Frederick Street – a brilliant find and possibly the best GF burgers in town + GF beer too – simply brilliant review

 Café St Honore – an Edinburgh institution serving French/Scottish food – Thistle Street Lane